What I’m Hearing About AI in Law Firms Right Now

 There is another complication here that I don’t think gets enough attention: lawyers are already stretched thin.

 AI has the potential to help lawyers work more efficiently.
 But before that happens, they have to learn how to use it well.
-And all of that takes time and mental bandwidth, both of which are already in short supply for lawyers.
+And that takes time and mental bandwidth, both of which are already in short supply for many lawyers.

-One of the central challenges for law firms, therefore, is what I think of as the AI adoption paradox: the lawyers who would benefit most from becoming more efficient through AI are often the ones who feel too stretched to learn how to use it effectively.
+One of the central challenges for law firms is what I think of as the AI adoption paradox: the lawyers who stand to benefit most from becoming more efficient through AI are often the ones who feel too stretched to learn how to use it effectively.

 That is one reason broad exhortations to “use AI more” are unlikely to get firms very far.
 Without practical support, clear use cases, and some room to learn, firms are likely to see patchy adoption, inconsistent habits, and a widening gap between lawyers who embrace these tools and those who do not.